Halleck45/ast-metrics/docs/getting-started/install.md

 === ":simple-docker: inside containers (Docker)"

-    If you don't know what is your image architecture, the simplest way: inside the container type:
+    If you don't know what is your image architecture, the simplest way consists in running the following command in your container:

     ```bash
+    # run this command in your container.
+    # For example, execute `docker exec -it my-container bash` to open a shell in your container

     echo "OS: $(uname -s), Arch: $(uname -m)"
     ```